andrepucas/lp2_4XGame_p1_2022/README.md

 ![Map Display](Images/map_display.png "Map Display screen")

-Now that MapData has a GameTiles list and is ready to be loaded, the controller sends it to MapDisplay, responsible for generating the map.
+Now that [`MapData`] has a [`GameTile`] list and is ready to be loaded, the [`Controller`] sends it to [`MapDisplay`], responsible for generating the map.

 The map is generated using the Grid Layout and Content Size Fitter components.
 The only adjustments needed is setting the Grid Layout's cell size and the column count constraint, both calculated with the map dimensions.

 ```c#
 m_newCellSize.y = MAX_Y_SIZE / p_map.Dimensions_Y;